-- Conduct a sexual relationship with a child or indulge in any form of sexual contact with a child regardless of the age of consent.
-This would constitute a breach of a position of trust and is never acceptable even if the child is aged 16 years or above and can legally consent to a sexual relationship in the UK. - Swear or make sarcastic, insensitive, derogatory or sexually suggestive comments or gestures to or in front of children. - Engage in or allow any sexually provocative games involving or observed by children, whether based on talking or touching. - Show favouritism or gossip about children. - Rely on your reputation, position or the organisation to protect you. - Work or visit a project/programme under the influence of alcohol or drugs. - Smoke or vape in front of children. - Discuss your own personal/ sexual relationships in front of children. - Give or receive gifts and/or substances such as drugs, alcohol, cigarettes, ecigarettes from or to a child or their family. - Use any type of physical punishment in order to discipline.
-Shouting at children should also be avoided whenever possible and only if alternative forms of discipline have failed. - Do things of a personal nature that the child can do for themselves. - Steal, or condone someone else's stealing, regardless of the value the stolen item. - Photograph or film children for which no prior consent has been sought. - Broadcast or show any audio and/or visual material (CDs, DVDs, videos, photos, films, computer or games etc.) that has inappropriate content for children. - Invite, or allow, a child whom you have met through your work to your home (see safeguarding procedures for action to take in a crisis situation when a child is in need of a place of safety). - Arrange to meet a child outside of your work context where the purpose is one of friendship or an intimate relationship. - Stay alone overnight with children benefiting from The National House Project programmes unless specifically recruited and vetted to provide supervision for children overnight.
+- Conduct a sexual relationship with a child or young person or indulge in any form of sexual contact with a child regardless of the age of consent.
+This would constitute a breach of a position of trust and is never acceptable even if the child is aged 16 years or above and can legally consent to a sexual relationship in the UK. - Swear or make sarcastic, insensitive, derogatory or sexually suggestive comments or gestures to or in front of children. - Engage in or allow any sexually provocative games involving or observed by children, whether based on talking or touching. - Show favouritism or gossip about children. - Rely on your reputation, position or the organisation to protect you. - Work or visit a project/programme under the influence of alcohol or drugs. - Smoke or vape in front of children. - Discuss your own personal/ sexual relationships in front of children. - Use any type of physical punishment in order to discipline.
+Shouting at children should also be avoided whenever possible. - Do things of a personal nature that the child can do for themselves. - Steal, or condone someone else's stealing, regardless of the value the stolen item. - Photograph or film children for which no prior consent has been sought.

-• Share a bedroom or a bed with a child with whom you are caring for, working with or visiting.
+- Broadcast or show any audio and/or visual material (CDs, DVDs, videos, photos, films, computer or games etc.) that has inappropriate content for children. - Invite, or allow, a child whom you have met through your work to your home (see safeguarding procedures for action to take in a crisis situation when a child is in need of a place of safety). - Arrange to meet a child outside of your role for the National House Project. - Stay alone overnight with children benefiting from The National House Project programmes unless specifically recruited and vetted to provide supervision for children overnight. - Share a bedroom or a bed with a child with whom you are caring for, working with or visiting.

-3.3 Communication with children
+3.3 Communication with children and young people

-The following sections of the code of conduct are about expected behaviour when communicating with children via phones, mobile devices, email, texts, social media and apps:
+The following sections of the code of conduct are about expected behaviour when communicating with children and young people via phones, mobile devices, email, texts, social media and apps: